usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _THE FUTURE IS HERE AND EVERYTHING NEEDS TO BE DESTROYED_, by The Armed
+- _Sunshine and Balance Beams_, by Pile
 - _Shell~Wave_, by Surgeon
 - _Vooid (2025)_, by VOOID
 - _Never Die_, by Matt Jencik, Midwife
-- _Sunshine and Balance Beams_, by Pile

 </details>